Should You Let Your Cat Sleep in Bed With You? 6 Benefits to Consider

 Dogs have a rep as man’s best friend, but you know the truth—your feline is the purr-fect (ahem, non-slobbering) companion.
 In fact, you love your cat so much that you want to spend every waking—and sleeping—moment with her.
-And as it turns out, letting Simba snuggle on your duvet comes with some very cool benefits.
-Here, six reasons to let your cat sleep in your bed.
+But should you let your cat sleep in your bed with you?
+As it turns out, letting Simba snuggle on your duvet comes with some very cool benefits.
+Here, six things to consider.

 (One quick note: Like with all animals, cats have the potential to transmit certain diseases to their owners so make sure you stay on top of your cat’s vaccinations and that you visit your vet regularly.)